 If you are still dissatisfied, you may request a clinical appeal or an expedited appeal.
 Your doctor or treating practitioner may also request a clinical appeal or an expedited appeal for you.
-The case discussion and reconsideration process do not need to take place before you begin the HNE grievance process or an expedited appeal.
-More information is available in Section 6 of this EOC.
-5-7
+The case discussion and reconsideration process do not need to take place be appeal.
+More information is available in Section 6 pefore you begin the HNE of this EOC. grievance process or an expedited HNEMASTER-14 5-7 HMO Thrive First \$500 LG (AG)